Convolutio/MuppetsBot/README.md

   - Send Messages
 - `application.commands`

-First and foremost, run `npm install` in the repository's root directory.

 You must create in the repository's root directory a `config.json` file following this schema:

 ```json